 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

-This is a jobs program so you must pick something where there is a high expectation of gainingemployment.
+This is a jobs program so you must pick a program where there is a high likelihood of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select a career that is in high demand.
 For each authorized career, there will be authorized training plans to choose from.

 You need to select a plan that can be completed in a short period of time that will boost your marketability enough to help get you hired.
-We look at the best ways to take advantage of your experience to add a certification that will make you attractive to recruiters and easier to place.
+We look at the best ways to use your work history to add a certification that will make you attractive to recruiters and easier to place.
 Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

 There is no cost to you if you are eligible.
 No reimbursement or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with an exceptionally bureaucratic government agency.
+We will be working with a very bureaucratic government agency.
 The steps are confusing.
 A lot of schools are hesitant to work with WIOA if they can avoid it.
-I strongly recommend you consult with an expert.
+I strongly advise you consult with an expert.

 Yes!
 The whole purpose of this grant is to help you get a job.
 We have partnered with a staffing firm that has dedicated a person to work at our facility exclusively with our clients.
 She assists with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your resume in front of hiring managers.
 We work with over three thousand employers in Central Florida who use us for their training needs.
 Many of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.